tars/tars-cli/docs/en/commands.md

 ### Available flags

 * `--silent`: starts init without interactive mode.
 * `-s`, `--source`: init downloads from the repository TARS the latest markup builder version and unpacks in the current directory by default.
-With the `-s` flag you can determine where to download the zip-archive with TARS, if you have your own TARS builder-version (fork). **Attention, this flag with url have to be the last!**
+With the `-s` flag you can determine where to download the zip-archive with TARS, if you have your own TARS builder-version (fork).
 * `--exclude-html`: templater files will be updated by default, but you can prevent with behaviour, by using that flag.
 * `--exclude-css`: css-preprocessor files will be updated by default, but you can prevent with behaviour, by using that flag.